katmore/inputvar/README.txt

-Inputvar's purpose is mainly for convience of accessing client (user) input in a more safe way.
+Inputvar's purpose is mainly for convenience of accessing client (user) input in a more safe way.

 By using the inputvar classes, you do not have to referece the $_GET, $_POST, $_REQUEST, et. al superglobals.

-There are also convience methods that allow you to check if a variable 'exists', and provide sanitized values in various formats, eg: mysql escaped, base64, hex, alphanumeric, etc.
+There are also convenience methods that allow you to check if a variable 'exists', and provide sanitized values in various formats, eg: mysql escaped, base64, hex, alphanumeric, etc.

 Usage: